Jcarrasco96/Jcarrasco96/README.md

 ## Hi there 👋, I'm Jesus

-#### Software engineer, I have experience developing in technologies like React, Node.js, Angular, Go and databases like SQL and MongoDB.
+#### Software engineer, I have experience developing in technologies like PHP, Node.js, Angular and databases like MySQL and MongoDB.

 <hr>